muggy8/overloadjs/README.md

 ### When to use one or the other?

-All 3 methods are going to work for the common function however if you are using it as a class constructor, I would personally use method 2 or 3 over method one as the `new` command is often quite finicky and I really wouldn't take my chances with it.
+All 3 methods are going to work for the common function however if you are using the function as a class constructor, I would personally use method 2 or 3 over method one as the `new` command is often quite finicky and I really wouldn't take my chances with it.
 For example I would personally do the following

 ```javascript
 var person = function(){